-You should plan 60 to 90 minutes of total clinic time.
-The scan typically takes 30 to 60 minutes.
+You should plan 60 minutes of total clinic time.
+The scan typically takes 15-20 minutes.
 You may return to normal activities following your exam.

 Typically, no preparation is required before the exam.
-Because high risk breast MRI requires a contrast injection, a current creatinine test (within 45 days) is required.
-The creatinine test is a blood draw to evaluate your kidney function and will normally be performed at your physician’s office or lab prior to the exam.
-For premenopausal women, this exam is scheduled 6-10 days after the first day of your period.
+For premenopausal women, this exam is scheduled 4-15 days after the first day of your period.
 No fasting is necessary.
 You will need to remove all jewelry, hairclips, and bobby pins.
 In addition, you will need to remove your bra and any clothing containing metal.
 You will be provided a gown and a secure locker in which you can place valuables.